tianao1105/Tianao_Familiar_MDDN242/README.md

 # Wickman
-## Wickman — Generative System
+## Wickman: Generative System

-MDDN242 2026 — Tianao Wang
+MDDN242 2026, Tianao Wang

 Wickman is a pixel-art RPG character who lives in the browser.
 He fights monsters, levels up, collects gear, and casts spells on his own.
 The background changes with the real weather and time of day wherever you are.